 Application of statistical techniques to business and economic data.
 Descriptive statistics, probability distributions, estimation, inference, regression, correlation, and time series.
 Prerequisite: MATH 1316 or other calculus course.

 Application of statistical inference to problems in business and economics.
 Sampling theory, nonparametric methods, and forecasting.
 Special attention to statistical research.
 Prerequisite: BSTAT 3321.

-Introduction to statistics, designed to prepare graduate students to become competent consumers of statistical information that they will encounter in their professional and personal lives.
+Introduction to statistical learning for business analytics, designed to prepare graduate students to become competent consumers of data analytics and statistical information that they will encounter in their professional and personal lives.
 Students should be able to perform basic statistical analyses and to think critically when interpreting statistical results.
-Topics include probability, random variables, sampling distributions, confidence intervals, tests of hypotheses, and simple regression.
-May not be counted as an MBA foundation course or elective.
-Prerequisite: MATH 1315.
+Topics include data visualization, spreadsheet analytics, descriptive statistics, probability, estimations, hypothesis testing, and simple regression.
+May not be counted as an MBA core course or elective.

 BSTAT 5303.
 QUANTITATIVE ANALYSIS.
 3 Hours.

 Study of the methods of quantitative analysis used in business administration.
 Topics include matrix algebra, systems of linear equations, differential and integral calculus, linear programming, classical optimization, and a survey of management science models.
 Prerequisite: MATH 1315.

 BSTAT 5325.
 ADVANCED METHODS FOR ANALYTICS.
 3 Hours.